The Bankrate promise

 Credit shelter trusts

-These trusts allow both spouses to take full advantage of their estate tax exemptions, which in 2021 is a whopping $11.7 million per person, or $23.4 million per married couple.
-Assets above this amount are generally subject to a 40 percent estate tax once the second spouse dies.
+These trusts allow both spouses to take full advantage of their estate tax exemptions, which in 2022 is a whopping $12.06 million per person, or $24.12 million per married couple.
+Assets above this amount are generally subject to a 40 percent estate tax at the federal level once the second spouse dies.

-When dollar amounts up to the threshold are held in a credit shelter trust, the surviving spouse can receive income from the trust’s assets until death, at which point the trust’s beneficiaries receive its assets free of estate taxes.
+When dollar amounts up to the threshold are held in a credit shelter trust, the surviving spouse can receive income from the trust’s assets until death, at which point the trust’s beneficiaries receive the trust’s assets free of estate taxes.

 Charitable remainder trust